phetsims/function-builder/doc/implementation-notes.md

 We implemented 2 initialization strategies: (1) on start, which initializes when the sim starts, and (2) on demand, which initialize when a feature is first used.
 These 2 strategies can be selected independently for ScreenView and SceneNode types, using query parameters.
-To investigate this further, see `'initScreenViews'` and `'initScenes` in [FBQueryParameters](https://github.com/phetsims/function-builder/blob/master/js/common/FBQueryParameters.js).
+To investigate this further, see `'initScreenViews'` and `'initScenes'` in [FBQueryParameters](https://github.com/phetsims/function-builder/blob/master/js/common/FBQueryParameters.js).

 **Memory management**: All objects created in this simulation exist for the lifetime of the simulation.
 So in